-Individuals involved in the ACH transfer process are the Treasurer and the Payroll Clerk.
-Transfers between District accounts at Key Bank can be issued and released by the Treasurer.-Transfers to outside entities include debt service payments, 403B withholdings, State and Federal withholding taxes, ERS and some vendors.
+Transfers to outside entities include debt service payments, 403B withholdings, State and Federal withholding taxes, ERS and some vendors.
 The Treasurer or Payroll Clerk receives an invoice and initiates the transfer.
 Wires are released by either the Treasurer or Payroll Clerk (whoever did not initiate it).
 The Treasurer and Payroll Clerk are the only ones that can give approval to the Bank for wire transactions.

 Transfers between District accounts can be initiated and released by the Treasurer.
 The District subscribes to ACH positive pay as an additional fraud mitigation initiative.
+The District utilizes a dedicated computer for the wire transfers that does not have access to email or web browsing.